10 – Only A Fool Would Say That – Steely Dan

 # 2 – God Only Knows – The Beach Boys

 The Beach Boys’ “God Only Knows” stands as one of the most poignant and influential songs in the history of popular music.
 Released in 1966 on their groundbreaking album Pet Sounds, this track is a masterclass in lyrical simplicity, lush instrumentation, and heartfelt emotion.
-Written by the late Brian Wilson and Tony Asher, the song’s themes of unconditional love and devotion are expressed through lines like, “God only knows what I’d be without you,” encapsulating the vulnerability that comes with profound affection.
+Written by the late Brian Wilson and Tony Asher, the song’s themes of unconditional love and devotion are expressed in lines such as “God only knows what I’d be without you,” encapsulating the vulnerability that comes with profound affection.

 Read More: Complete List Of The Beach Boys Albums And Songs